Vitalos logo

 High

-MCH measures the average amount of hemoglobin per red blood cell.
+MCH measures the average mass of hemoglobin per red blood cell.

-Mean Corpuscular Hemoglobin reflects the average hemoglobin content in red blood cells.
-It is useful in diagnosing different types of anemia.
+Mean Corpuscular Hemoglobin (MCH) is the average amount (mass) of hemoglobin contained in a single red blood cell.
+It is useful in classifying anemias.

 Complete Blood Count